The majority of the time, they make a lot of effort to avoid cleaning their teeth.

-First, Most Common Dental Problem in Kids: Tooth Decay
+First, the Most Common Dental Problem in Kids: Tooth Decay

 Also referred to as cavities or dental caries, tooth decay occurs when the bacteria in the plaque settles on the tooth.
 Typically, this type of bacteria forms after kids ate sugars and starches.
 Children, as well as older people, are more likely to develop tooth decay because their enamel is more vulnerable compared to adults.